cmertin/Machine_Learning/Air_Quality_Prediction/Data/README.md

 16. AH Absolute Humidity
 17. Weekday (boolean)
 18. Weekend (boolean)
-19. The rest of these are the differences in 4-13 in the past 24 hours^*
+19. The rest of these are the differences in 5-14 in the past 24 hours<sup>*</sup>

-^* _Note_: How this is done is it goes hour by hour for the past 24 hours and subtracts values from the previous hour for that category.
-For example, if the feature vector currently being built is hour 2 on May 3, 2004, it will go back to hour 3 on May 2, 2004, subtract all the features (4-13) from hour 2 on May 2, 2004, and add those subtractions as features.
+<sup>*</sup> _Note_: How this is done is it goes hour by hour for the past 24 hours and
+subtracts values from the previous hour for that category.
+For example, if the feature vector currently being built is hour 2 on May 3, 2004, it will go back to hour 3 on May 2, 2004, subtract all the features (5-14) from hour 2 on May 2, 2004, and add those subtractions as features.
 Then it will go on to hour 4 on May 2, 2004, perform the same subtraction on hour 3, add those as features, and so forth.